cchdo/cruise_report_2022_p02w/ctd_hydro_data_acq.rst

 The CWO monitored the progress of the deployment and quality of the CTD data through interactive graphics and operational displays.
 The altimeter channel, CTD pressure, wire-out and center multi-beam depth were all monitored to determine the distance of the package from the bottom.
-The winch was directed to slow decent rate to 30 m/min 100-60 m from the bottom, and 20 m/min 30 m from the bottom.
+The winch was directed to slow decent rate to 30 m/min 100 m from the bottom, and 20 m/min 50 m from the bottom.
 The bottom of the CTD cast was usually to within 10-20 meters of the bottom determined by altimeter data.
 For each full upcast, the winch operator was directed to stop the winch at up to 36 predetermined sampling pressures.
-During upcasts specific to bio sampling, the winch operator was directed to stop at 8 predetermined sampling pressures.
+During upcasts specific to bio sampling, the winch operator was directed to stop at up to 21 predetermined sampling pressures.
 These standard depths were staggered every station using 3 sampling schemes.
 The CTD CWO waited 30 seconds prior to tripping sample bottles, to ensure package had shed its wake.
 An additional 15 seconds elapsed before moving to the next consecutive trip depth, which allowed for the SBE35RT to record bottle trip temperature averaged from 13 samples.